 The Fund's principal investment strategies and risks are discussed in its Prospectus.
 The investment techniques discussed below and in the Prospectus may, consistent with the Fund's investment objectives and investment limitations, be used by the Fund.
 The Fund is free to reduce or eliminate its activity with respect to any of the investment techniques discussed below consistent with its fundamental investment policies.
 There is no assurance that the Fund's strategies or any other methods of investment will result in the achievement of the Fund's objective.
-Under normal circumstances, the Fund invests principally in instruments in the Solactive Etna Artificial General Intelligence Index (the "Underlying Index") and, with respect to these investments in instruments in the Underlying Index, the Fund seeks to provide investment results that, before fees and expenses, track the performance of the Underlying Index.
-As part of the Fund's 80% investment policy, the Fund may invest in other instruments that have economic characteristics similar to "Artificial Intelligence and Technology" companies (as defined in the Fund's prospectus).
+The Fund seeks to provide investment results that, before fees and expenses, track the Qi China Alpha Index ("Underlying Index").
+As part of the Fund's 80% investment policy, the Fund may invest in other instruments that have economic characteristics similar to the Underlying Index.
 These other instruments may include, among other investments, derivatives and other investment companies.
-The Fund may change its investment objective or principal investment strategies, which could include changes to the Underlying Index.
+The Fund may change its investment objective, which could include changes to the Underlying Index in its investment objective.